CateSchool/AdvancedCS/unit3/project/README.md

 The project consists of two parts:

-1. **Google CoLab Notebook** - a Python "lab notebook" that documents the process of collecting, cleaning, understanding, and analyzing your data.
+1. [Google CoLab Notebook](#1-google-colab-notebook) - a Python "lab notebook" that documents the process of collecting, cleaning, understanding, and analyzing your data.
-2. **Visual Data Essay** - a web-based report that tells a **coherent, unified story** based on your data analysis.
+2. [Visual Data Essay](#2-visual-data-essay) - a HTML/JavaScript web-based report that tells a **coherent, unified story** based on your data analysis.
 This report mixes interactive visualizations with narrative text.

 ![data viz](assets/data.jpeg)
 ### 1. Google CoLab Notebook